Napoleon J. T. Dana: Civil War service

 Dana chose to follow the Union cause in the fall of 1861, and entered the Union Army as Colonel of the 1st Minnesota Volunteer Infantry Regiment on October 2.
 He was then given brigade command in Brig.
 Gen. Charles P. Stone's Division of the Army of the Potomac on October 20, an assignment lasting until March 23, 1862.
 During this time Dana and his men took part in the Union fiasco at the Battle of Ball's Bluff on October 21.

 On February 6, 1862, Dana was appointed brigadier general, February 3, 1862, and given command of the 3rd Brigade of the 2nd Division in the Union II Corps, a brigade consisting of volunteer soldiers from New York, Massachusetts, and Michigan.
 Dana led this brigade throughout the Peninsula Campaign in the spring and summer of 1862, participating in the Siege of Yorktown in early April to early May, the Battle of Seven Pines in late May and early June, the Battle of White Oak Swamp on June 30, the Battle of Glendale also on June 30, and the Battle of Malvern Hill on July 1.

-In early July, shortly after Malvern Hill, Dana became ill and was diagnosed with "remittant fever."
+In early July, shortly after Malvern Hill, Dana became ill and was diagnosed with "remittent fever."
 He was sent to Philadelphia, Pennsylvania, to recover and he remained there for six weeks.
 Dana was declared fit for duty near the beginning of the Maryland Campaign and rejoined his command.